Claycorp/EntWorld/README.md

 1. Deadpine is our supreme leader, and his disciples' decisions are LAW.
 2. Don't be a dick.
 3. Don't be a dick.
 This includes not poking around in other people's stuff.
 4. Don't be a dick.
-You cannot claim ore veins (or other natural resources).
-Mine it, and its yours.
+You cannot claim resources.
+Collect it and Store it.
 5. Don't be a dick.
-Don't run off to the middle of nowhere.
+Share land and work together.

 - We have logging information and a strict policy.
 - We reserve the right to refuse access to anyone.
 - There is no uptime guarantee.
-- The lifetime of the server is yet to be determined.
+- The lifetime of the server is never known.
+- The server must be stable.
+We will remove peoples stuff or mods to keep things working if needed.

 The modlist
 -----------